Biological Age Test: The Complete Guide

 While not a main test, it may be useful to get your biological age measured annually or every two years to create a new benchmark.
 Regular testing allows you to track your progress, adjust your lifestyle changes, and ensure you're on the right path to slowing down the ageing process.

-Alternative to a Biological Age Test - 'Longevity Program'
+Alternative to a Biological Age Test - 'Everlab Blood Test'

 Can I get it done online using a biological age calculator?

-While Everlab does not recommend relying on online measures, and you cannot accurately predict biological age online, there are some calculators online that may give rough indications of specific parts e.g. heart age.
+While Everlab does not recommend relying solely on online measures, we do offer an online calculators that may give rough indications of your biological age or heart age.

 - Heart Age Calculator (Heart Foundation)